bcarrell/seduce/README.md

     var seduce = require('seduce'),
         q = seduce('queries.sql');

-`seduce(...)` takes file paths to SQL files and return an `Object` with functions.
+`seduce(...)` takes file paths to SQL files and returns an ordinary `Object` with functions.
 You can call your functions by referring to them by name.
 Any of these are equivalent:

     var carQuery = q.findByNameAndModel('Ford', 'Explorer');